 Nest is one of the most popular co-working spaces in Playa del Carmen, due to its super-central location and social vibe.
-With an air-conditioned, 150 square-meter space, and very decent Internet connection at 60MB speeds, Nest is one of the biggest and best spots to get work done.
+With an air-conditioned 150 square-meter space, and very decent internet connection (60Mbps speeds,) Nest is one of the biggest and best spots to get work done.
 Even better, it’s barely two blocks from the beach.

-The drawback to its popularity is that it can get noisy, so isn’t ideal for those who regularly need to make calls.
+The drawback to its popularity is that it can get noisy, so isn’t ideal for those who regularly need to make calls or require silence to work.
 If you don’t, though (or if you’re happy to invest in a private office), you’ll appreciate the community vibe and accessibility of Nest.